mozartgil/demo-repo/README.md

 # Demo

-This is a Demo Repository for studies purpose only
+This is a Demo Repository for studies purpose only!!!